dreamportdev/Osdev-Notes/98_Drivers/Timers.md

 Each register is accessed by adding an offset to the base address we obtained before.
 The main registers we're interested in are:

-- General capabilities: offset 0x0.
+- General capabilities: offset `0x0`.
-- General configuration: offset 0x10.
+- General configuration: offset `0x10`.
-- Main counter value: 0xF0.
+- Main counter value: `0xF0`.

 We can read the main counter at any time, which is measured in in timer ticks.
 We can convert these ticks into realtime by multiplying them with the timer period in the general capabilities register.
 Bits 63:32 of the general capabilities register contain the number of femtoseconds for each tick.
 A nanosecond is 1000 femtoseconds, and 1 second is 1'000'000'000 femtoseconds.

 We can also write to the main counter, usually you would write a 0 here when initializing the HPET in order to be able to determine uptime, but this is not really necessary.

-The general capabilities register contains some other useful information, like whether the main counter is 32 or 64 bits wide, and the number of comparators (which are used to generate interrupts).
-These are all detailed in the public spec, and you can explore these at your leisure.
+The general capabilities register contains some other useful information, briefly summarized below.
+If you're after more detail, all of this is available in the public specification.

+- *Bits 63:32*: This number of femtoseconds for each tick of the main clock.
+- *Bits 31:16*: This field contains the PCI vendor ID of the HPET manufacturer, not needed for operation.
+- *Bit 15*: Legacy routing support, if set indicates this HPET can emulate the PIT and RTC timers present in older PCs.
+- *Bit 13*: If 1 indicates the main counter is 64-bits wide, otherwise it's 32-bits.
+- *Bits 12:8*: Encodes the number of timers supported.
+This is the id of the last timer; a value of 2 means there are three timers (0, 1, 2).
+- *Bits 7:0*: Hardware revision id.

 In order for the main counter to actually begin counting, we need to enable it.
 This is done by setting bit 0 of the general configuration register.
 Once this bit is set, the main counter will increment by one every time it's internal clock ticks.
 The period of this clock is what's specified in the general capabilities register (bits 63:32).

+The general configuration register also contains one other interesting setting: bit 1.
+If this bit is set the HPET is in legacy replacement mode, where it pretends to be the PIT and RTC timer.
+This is the default setting, and if you intend to use the HPET as described above this bit should be cleared.

 ### Comparators